 American History 1: 1607-1900

-You will be provided with a broad introduction to the history of the United States of America, from its colonial origins to the end of the nineteenth century.
+You will be provided with a broad introduction to the history of the United States of America, from its colonial origins to the end of the 19th century.
 You'll spend around four hours per week in lectures and seminars studying this module.

 Introduction to the Medieval World, 500-1500

-From Reformation to Revolution: an introduction to early modern history, 1500-1789
+From Reformation to Revolution: An introduction to Early Modern History, 1500-1789

 This module introduces you to major issues in the social, political and cultural history of Europe in the early modern period by analysing demographic, religious, social and cultural changes that took place between 1500 and 1789.
 You will examine the tensions produced by warfare, religious conflict, the changing relationships between rulers, subjects and political elites, trends in socio-economic development and the discovery of the ‘New World’.
 You will spend two hours per week in lectures and seminars.